KyleRego/anki_record/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Development road map:
+- CSS of crazy note type example and other setters
+- Saving notes of a custom type
+- Updating notes when they already exist in the database
 - Saving note types, decks, and deck options groups to the collection.anki21 database
+  - And updating them when they already exist
 - Setters for attributes of the note types, decks, and deck options groups
 - Refactor to use only parameterized SQL statements
 - Work on creating, updating, and saving notes and cards to the collection.anki21 database